mdSlash/nata/docs/config.md

 # Configuration

-This document lists all available options you can use in your configuration file, which should be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
+This document lists all available properties you can use in your configuration file, which should be in [JSON](https://en.wikipedia.org/wiki/JSON) format.

 To see a sample configuration file, see: [`config.json`](../examples/config.json)